thruthesky/hello/README.md

 * We work on master branch.
 So, Modularity and Refactoring of folders, source files, asessts are highly important because many app will be made upon this single source repository.

 ## Work Environment

+* push notification.
+* splash image
+* message page design
+* forum list/edit design.
+* job page design.
+* message page desgin.
+* all other page design.
+* toolbar menu is not responsive.
+* Loading is seen because
+    there is not enough data to cover one page or there is no more data on the server.

+    If the data is not enough to cover a page, when load more.
+    If there is no more data, hide loader.

 * When you do project, fork http://github.com/thruthesky/ionic-hack and use it.
     * for instance, there is a forked project at http://github.com/withcenter/sonub